 Tippy dreams of one day changing the world, but still has to figure out how to exactly.
 She likes words and its capacity to invoke great emotion in people.
 On this silly little blog she chronicles travel, music, food, advocacy, pretentious things like books, film & art, and of course everyday life.

-I just got home from a rainy weekend spent with my family at a country club by the South China Sea.
-It was such a shame that it rained for the most part of the past two days, but the sun did shine for about an hour and a half this morning so I got to waste time by the sea for a little bit while reading a book and listening to Feist.
+I just got home from a rainy weekend spent with my family down at a country club by the South China Sea.
+It was such a shame that it rained for the most part of the past two days, but the sun did shine for about an hour and a half this morning, so I still got to waste time by the sea for a little bit while reading a book and listening to Feist.

 It’s always nice to explore parts of Manila that for me at least, remain so undiscovered.

 I Checked out Fête de la Musique last night with my college best friend Macy whom without, I would not have survived the past four years.
 We hung out and drank while watching the jazz stage with my parents, brother & cousin, and later on met up with our friend Geno.
 But it was Macy I was happiest to see last night because since college ended, I hadn’t seen a whole lot of her.

 Fête was cool.
 I was there last year as well, but I think it’s only this year that I was really able to appreciate it for what it is: a night of good music where you can drink beer on the streets and gawk at Manila’s hipster community, some expats, and the occasional creeper who is obviously there to pick up young girls.
 Yes, I do I think there are things that could still be improved about Fête, but overall I think it’s a great, great thing.

 I spent the weekend up in Baguio with my family and some of our friends enjoying the mountain weather and laughing a lot.
 And because a good time is never complete without good food, here are some of the stuff I ate over the (fat) weekend: